 Choosing the best website maker is a highly subjective process that depends on your priorities and specific requirements for owning a website.
 Identify why you want to build a site in the first place.
 One example is an online store.
 While many free website makers can provide some form of ecommerce integration, the features can be fairly limiting on most of these sites.
 You want to go for a platform that can support the features you want your website to have such as payment processing, shipping features, tax-calculator and inventory management.
 Meanwhile, if you’re making a portfolio website, you’ll probably want a platform that can support different types of media or one that has an integrated image gallery.

 3. Determine your needs and priorities

 Most website makers are created for individuals with little to no design or coding experience but some may take a bit more figuring out than others.
+If you’re at a press for time, consider white labeling as an option.
 If it’s important to you that your website looks exactly as you envision it, you should go for a platform that provides more flexibility in terms of customization and editing options.
 Business websites follow color schemes based on their branding and you want to be able to incorporate your company’s colors into the site for improved recall.

 A website maker with an extensive collection of templates would be a good choice.
 Just make sure that the free templates are also mobile-responsive so your site renders well on all screen sizes.